Aashirya1995/Final_project/documentation.md

 		'git push --tags origin master'

 After you push your tags, if you go to your Docker cloud you will see a build building in that version suppose 0.0.1.
 Once, this build is successful.
-Go to your aws server and pull the most recent version using command 'git pull'
+Go to your aws server and pull the most recent version using command 'git pull'.

+## Points to keep in mind for Docker images.

+If you keep pulling images down from docker to your AWS server, if it exceedes a certain limit it might give you an error 'not enough space' to fix that you can do the following :

+	'docker images
+	 docker rmi [image name]
+	'
+When you run 'docker images' it will display all the images and you can decide which ones you want to remove.
+They will still be on docker hub in case you need to pull them down again using the following command:

+	'docker pull ak2526/finalproject:release-0.0.#'

 ## Ansible